-Through its involvement with the Interagency Council, the DEHCR works with the four Wisconsin CoCs and other state agencies which house publically funded systems that may discharge persons into housing instability or homelessness.
-Collaboration allows the DEHCR and these agencies to work towards discharge planning solutions.
-Recently, the DEHCR collaborated with the Department of Children and Families to fund a program targeted at youth who have aged out of the foster care system and are experiencing homelessness or are at risk of homelessness.
+Through its involvement with the Interagency Task Force on Housing and Homelessness, DEHCR works with the four Wisconsin CoCs and other state agencies which house publically funded systems that may discharge persons into housing instability or homelessness.
+Collaboration allows DEHCR and these agencies to work towards discharge planning solutions.
+DEHCR is collaborating with the Department of Children and Families to fund a program targeted at youth who have aged out of the foster care system and are experiencing homelessness or are at risk of homelessness.